AdaCore/spark2014/lrm/source/packages.rst

 allowing a single state abstraction to contain visible declarations of package declarations nested immediately within the body of a package, private child or private sibling units and descendants thereof.
-Each visible state abstraction or variable of a private child or descendant thereof has to be designated as being *part of* a state abstraction of a unit which is more visible than itself.
+Each visible state abstraction or variable of a private child or descendant thereof has to be specified as being *part of* a state abstraction of a unit which is more visible than itself.

 The Abstract State aspect is introduced by an ``aspect_specification``